Uninsured motorist coverage and underinsured motorist coverage are not simple as other insurances.

-If we’re chatting about this, you’ve been in an auto wreck and it wasn’t your fault that you got into the auto wreck.
+If we’re chatting about this, you’ve been in an auto accident and it wasn’t your fault that you got into the auto accident.

-Someone else violated a rule of the road and drove badly and caused the wreck.
+Someone else violated a rule of the road and drove badly and caused the auto accident.

 And what if you’re injured, right?

-So now you come to us as your Tampa car accident attorney because you’ve been injured in an auto wreck and you have a claim.
+So now you come to us as your Tampa car accident attorney because you’ve been injured in an automobile accident and you have a claim.

-Well, that’s why we’re going to look for uninsured motorist coverage.
+Well, that’s why we’re going to look for uninsured motorist insurance.

 Understanding First-Party Insurance

-Now, unlike the other driver’s insurance, uninsured motorist coverage is what we call first-party insurance.
-It’s something that usually you’ve purchased through your car insurance company.
-If you personally have not purchased it, maybe you live with someone who has this insurance.
+Now, unlike the other driver’s auto insurance, uninsured motorist coverage is what we call first-party insurance.
+It’s something that usually you’ve purchased through your auto insurance company.
+If you personally have not purchased it, maybe you live with someone who has this auto insurance.

-If that’s not the scenario, perhaps you’re riding shotgun with someone when the accident happened.
-They’re not at fault, someone else still caused the accident or you’re borrowing someone else’s vehicle.
-They could have the uninsured motorists coverage, but it’s this first party insurance coverage.
+If that’s not the scenario, perhaps you’re riding shotgun with someone when the auto accident happened.
+They’re not at fault, someone else still caused the car accident or you’re borrowing someone else’s vehicle.
+They could have the uninsured motorists coverage, but it’s this first-party insurance coverage.

 And what it does is it pretends to be the bad driver’s bodily injury coverage.
 So in other words, it’s insurance coverage that’s been purchased to protect someone who’s got some serious injuries and suffers from property damage by the fault of a bad driver who does not have auto insurance policy.

 How To Know If It Applies To Your Case